skellis46/finger-pointing-moon/case-for-support.md

 ### Who will be most interested in the outcomes?

 The research will be most interesting to the large range of emerging and establish scholars from across disciplines who are working in and through practice-research.
 This includes graduate and postgraduate students who are grappling with how and why their work is important and to whom.
 The work will also be valuable to philosophers of epistemology who are researching epistemic edge-cases to do with know-how and testimony.
 Aspects of the research will also be interesting to body-based research specialists who grapple with understanding the epistemic potential of their work, and particularly in relation to contested ideas of embodied and tacit knowledge.
-The developmental components of the project (See Development Plan) are also designed to enhance the scope and reach of the various ideas, data and outcomes.
+The developmental components of the project (see Development Plan) are also designed to enhance the scope and reach of the various ideas, data and outcomes.

 ### Research objectives